-The maximum temperature in summer reaches +38 C, the minimum in winter -35 C. The average annual temperature is 7-8 C. The average annual rainfall is 510-580 mm.
+The maximum temperature in summer reaches +38 degrees C, the minimum in winter is -35 degrees C. The average annual temperature is plus 7-8 degrees C. The average annual rainfall is 510-580 mm.

 Khmelnitsky is an important cultural center.
 Educational and cultural facilities include a technological institute, theater and philharmonic hall.